proofcert/fpccheck/fpc/README.md

 ### Limitations

-* Non-obvious induction invariants cannot be supplied.
+* Non-obvious induction and coinduction invariants cannot be supplied.

-* Nested induction is unsupported (limited by the kernel).
+* Nested induction and coinduction are unsupported (limited by the kernel).

-* Coinduction is unsupported.

 * Bound range limitations.